jnozzi/cocoadev.com/SiteContent/General/WindowShadowOpacity.markdown

-I have been racking my brains searching through every private [[CoreGraphics]] header I can find... but to no avail.
+I have been racking my brains searching through every private General/CoreGraphics header I can find... but to no avail.
 Does anyone know how to adjust the opacity/strength of a window's shadow?
 Thanks in advance.

 ----Why do you need to do this?